5uperbug/blog/source/_posts/shakshuka.md

 ## Method
 - Heat a little olive oil in a pan.
 Add the cumin and fry, making sure you don't burn it.
 Be gentle!
 Sweat the onions for a couple of minutes till they become translucent.
 - Add the peppers to the pan and fry till they soften.
 Now add the tomatoes and season, cook till the tomatoes collapse.
-Add 2-4 tablespoons of water it the tomatoes are on the dry side.
+Add 2-4 tablespoons of water if the tomatoes are on the dry side.
 Check and adjust the seasoning.
 - Add the apricots.
 You can also add a little oregano (optional).
 - Make a well for the egg to go into.
 Crack the egg into a small bowl and then drop it into the well.
 Season the egg and cover the pan till the egg is cooked.